linkerd/website/linkerd.io/content/2/tasks/adding-your-service.md

 {{< fig src="/images/getting-started/stat.png" title="Dashboard" >}}

+> _NOTE: There is currently an [issue](https://github.com/linkerd/linkerd2/issue\
+s/2704#issuecomment-483809204) whereby network calls made during initialization of your application may fail as the `linkerd-proxy` has yet to start.
+If your application exits when these initializations fail, and has a `restartPolicy` of `Always` (default) or `OnFailure` (providing your application exits with with a failure i.e. `exit(1)`), your container will restart with the `linkerd-proxy` ready, thus allowing your application to successfully complete initializations_.

 ## More reading

 For more information on how the inject command works and all of the parameters